 Although many people associate carbon monoxide poisoning with gas appliances, the highly poisonous substance is also produced when fuel is burnt, such as on an open fire.

 Ensure your chimney and airbricks are not blocked otherwise carbon monoxide can seep into your home instead of being expelled.
 This can also cause carbon monoxide to seep into your neighbour's property.

 Common causes of blockages include debris from repairs or renovations, birds nests, leaves or excess soot.

-Always have your chimney swept by a specialist at least one a year, if burning coal, and twice a year if burning logs.
+Always have your chimney swept by a specialist at least once a year if burning coal and twice a year if burning logs.